ucsb-cs16/s19-ykk/_info/syllabus.md

     ISBN:   9780133591743 (2015) / 9780134448282 (2018)

 The computing platform for this course is Fedora and is hosted on the CSIL machines.
 Students find it convenient to use their own computer for the course.
 If you do not have adequate access to a personal computer, we encourage you to use the College of Engineering CSIL Labs.
-More information not he following pages:
+More information on the following pages:
 [Instructional Labs](https://doc.engr.ucsb.edu/display/EPK/Instructional+Labs) and [Where are the ECI Labs?](https://doc.engr.ucsb.edu/pages/viewpage.action?pageId=3342535)

 	* Computer Science Teaching Lab (cstl)  in Phelps 3525   (cstl-00  through cstl-35)